mm-aditya/OS_Assignments/README.md

 *ParseFile.java* - Parses the input file into a DAG.
 The node structure of the DAG is defined in another class.
 *ProcessGraphNode.java* - Node structure is defined in this class.
 *ProcessGraph.java* - Contains a static ArrayList which houses the DAG to be traversed.
+Also contains the visualizer class that generates a new window in which you can view the current states of the nodes.
 *ProcessManagement.java* - Traverses the graph.